dbos-inc/dbos-docs/docs/python/examples/earthquake-tracker.md

 dbos-cloud app deploy
 ```

-This command outputs a URL--visit it to see some earthquakes!
+This command outputs a URL&mdash;visit it to see some earthquakes!
 You can also visit the [DBOS Cloud Console](https://console.dbos.dev/) to see your app's status and logs.

 ## Running Locally